 - 1 = must be 1.

-Because there are 3 values we call it ternary.
+Because there are three values, we call it ternary.

-So why are there 2 types of tables?
+So why are there two types of tables?

-When we look for a MAC address we always require an exact match.
-We require the exact MAC address if we want to forward an Ethernet frame.
+When we look for a MAC address, we always require an exact match.
+We require the exact MAC address to forward an Ethernet frame.
 The MAC address table is stored in a CAM table.

 - 192.168.20.44 /32